planetoryd/blog/blog/source/_posts/introduction.md

+---
+title: Dweb in a nutshell
+date: 2021-02-20 14:32:04
+tags:
+    - dweb
+---

 > simple intro written for some of my readers

-# Dweb in a nutshell

 > Dweb is a proper noun that means 'decentralized web'.